-Newspapers, Radio & the Ballot Box: Voting Lessons from My Childhood
+Newspapers, Radio & The Ballot Box: Voting Lessons From My Childhood

 Women are often the keepers of customs and traditions in a family and teach the next generation.
 Perhaps exercising our franchise is a lesson that we need to pass on to our daughters as well.